Hill30/NGScroller/README.md

 * **padding - value**, optional - extra height added to the visible area for the purpose of determining when the items should be created/destroyed.
 The value is relative to the visible height of the area, the default is 0.5 and the minimal value is 0.3

-###Data Source service
+###Data Source
-Data source service is an angular service to be used by the ngScroll directive to access the data.
-The service implements methods to be used by the directive to access the data:
+Data source is an object to be used by the ngScroll directive to access the data.

+The directive will locate the object using the provided data source name.
+It will first look for a property with the given name on its $scope.
+If none found it will try to get an angular service with the provided name.

+The datasource object implements methods and properties to be used by the directive to access the data:

 * Method `get`